q2community/q2-modding-api.github.io/docs/Server-Imports.md

 * if `maxcount` is 0, the value of `list` is ignored and the function returns the number of entities that *would* have been captured into the list.
 This shouldn't be used for pre-allocation, however, as that requires two passes which is wasteful.
 * if `filter` is non-`null`, the filter function will be called with the entity handle being tested against and the `filter_data` pointer passed into the function.
 The filter function returns a [BoxEdictsResult_t](Types#BoxEdictsResult_t), which dictates whether the entity should be put into the `list` and whether the search can be stopped early.
 The filter can also be used to dynamically capture results instead of trying to capture them into a fixed-size list.

+> [!WARNING]
+> ✨🪽 Do not modify the state of the world inside of the `filter` callback - doing so may result in undefined behavior or crash the server.
+It is meant to be a *filter*, not an execution callback.

 <!-- tabs:start -->

 #### **🍦**